Publish Novellas 23 May 2021

 “So you aren’t Jewish?”
 Caroline teases while laughing.
 “Were you able to see anything when I removed my top in the water?”

 “Nothing below your waste,” Jayson teases.

 “Really?
-The water covered most of my chest!”
-Caroline says while blushing.
+I thought the water covered most of my chest!”
+Caroline says in defense while blushing.

 “Well.
 Here you are sleeping and skinny dipping with a married woman.
 This vacation may not be all that bad for you after all,” Caroline teases to hide her embarrassment.

 To put her at ease, Jayson says, “I was just joshing.
 I saw nothing.
 My focus was on getting cleaned up while keeping an eye on that knife of Leonid’s.”

 “That makes me feel a little better about sleeping with you tonight,” Caroline jokes.

 “So what are these ideas of yours about escaping?
 Are you going to fly us away?”
 Caroline asks.

 “That is an option, but not a very good one.
 The Navy will probably shoot us down before getting out of the island’s airspace.

 💡 Out of curiosity, what would be your plan for getting off the island?